highfidelity/hifi-docs-grav-content/06.api-reference/27.quat/docs.md

 ## Quat.angleAxis()<a id="m2"></a>

-Compute the quaternion that corresponds to a rotation of an `angle` (radians) about some normalized `axis`.
+Compute the quaternion that corresponds to a rotation of an `angle` (degrees) about some normalized `axis`.

 ### Function